-The Society needs your assistance to make repairs to the original tin ceiling.
+The Society needs your assistance to make repairs to the tin ceiling on the second floor of the museum.
 So far, we have raised some funds from a number of area residents but we still need additional help to pay for restoration/repairs.

 Just click the "Donate" button and share what you can.
 All donations are tax deductible and will be acknowledged.Thank you!